thilipython/thilipython/README.md

 An enthusiastic Software Engineer with a passion for full-stack development, software testing, and machine learning.

-🎓 Completed BSc in Information Technology at SLIIT (Specialized in Software Engineering)
+🎓 Completed BSc in Information Technology at SLIIT
 🎓 Completed MSc in Computer Science at Coventry University (Merit)

 📚 Dissertation focused on Intelligent UI Testing for Web Applications using Vision-Language Models